getyourguide/istio-config-validator/docs/test-cases.md

 # TestCases Reference

 This document describes how one can define test cases to be used by the testing framework.
+Refer to the [examples](https://github.com/getyourguide/istio-config-validator/tree/main/examples) to understand how to test different use cases.

 ## TestCases